Limitless Horizons Ixil

 Education2

 Most students in Chajul drop out after elementary school to support their mothers at home or their fathers in the fields, because of the cost of tuition (even for public school) and the opportunity cost of attending school.
 Others fail their classes because they cannot pass their exams in Spanish.
-Even today, only about 11% of all youth in Chajul graduate from middle school.
+Even today, only about 21% of all school-aged children in Chajul graduate from middle school.

 Quiche-education-2016